Plant DetailShow Menu

 Description

 These plants prefer full sun, but in scorching climates, afternoon shade is recommended.
 They need a well-drained potting mix such as a cactus or succulent mix.
-These plants prefer a dry environment and over-watering should be avoided.
+These plants prefer a dry environment, and over-watering should be avoided.
 Water the plant well and ensure good drainage.
 Let the soil mix dry out completely between waterings.
 Water the plant even less during the dormant seasons of fall and winter.
 Terracotta pots are recommended because they are porous and remove excess moisture.
 Fertilize these plants only during the growing season and use only a product designed for cacti or succulents.
 These plants are winter hardy in the USDA Hardiness Zones 9 to 11.
-These plant may be propagated by seeds.
+These plants may be propagated by seeds.

 The barrel cactus has a thick, cylinder-like stem, has well-defined ribs, and is covered with sharp, curved spines that may be yellow, red, brown, or gray.
 The flowers appear in late spring to early summer and are shades of yellow, orange, or red.
 The flowers bloom in a crown-like formation on the top of the cactus.
 After flowering, the cactus produces small, spiny fruits that are enjoyed by desert birds and small mammals.